MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-software-update.md

 |Connection|Specifies the name of the connection to the Configuration Manager server|
 |Collection ID|Provides the Collection ID value for the collection targeted for this activity (in case the collection name was specified for the input property)|

-## Configuring the Deploy Software Update activity
+## Configure the Deploy Software Update activity

 1. From the **Activities** pane, drag a **Deploy Software Update** activity to the active runbook.